qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

   Default: *1*

 ``Output comma-separated values`` [boolean]
-  Sets whether output file should be of comma-separated values (csv) type.
+  Sets whether the output file should be of comma-separated values (csv) type.

   Default: *False*